tristanbuckreis/ccldpy/README.md

 Four scaling-relationships for active shallow-crustal type earthquakes are implemented within <em>ccldpy</em>:
 1. Wells and Coppersmith (1994): relationships for area, length, and width; one set of coefficients for all styles-of-faulting (i.e., mechanism)
-2. Chiou and Youngs (2008): only an aspect ratio relationship; seperate coefficients for strike-slip, normal, and reverse styles-of-faulting
+2. Chiou and Youngs (2008): only an aspect ratio relationship; separate coefficients for strike-slip, normal, and reverse styles-of-faulting
-3. Lenoard (2014): relationships for area, length, and width; seperate coefficients for strike-slip and dip-slip (normal and reverse) styles-of-faulting
+3. Lenoard (2014): relationships for area, length, and width; separate coefficients for strike-slip and dip-slip (normal and reverse) styles-of-faulting
-4. Thingbaijam et al. (2017): relationships for area, length, and width; seperate coefficients for strike-slip, normal, and reverse styles of faulting
+4. Thingbaijam et al. (2017): relationships for area, length, and width; separate coefficients for strike-slip, normal, and reverse styles of faulting

-Wells and Coppersmith (1994) present seperate coefficients for different styles-of-faulting, however the authors do not recommend using these coefficients and instead recommend the "all" set of coefficients.
+Wells and Coppersmith (1994) present separate coefficients for different styles-of-faulting, however the authors do not recommend using these coefficients and instead recommend the "all" set of coefficients.
 Chiou and Youngs (2008), Leonard (2014), and Thingbaijam et al. (2017) recommend using different sets of coefficients for different styles-of-faulting.
 Since Chiou and Youngs (2008) only present an aspect ratio ($AR$) relationship, it must be used in combination with the other models to develop a rupture surface (details discussed in the <em>Generating Rupture Geometries</em> section) of the documentation.

 ![ccldpy - crustal scaling relations](https://github.com/tristanbuckreis/ccldpy/assets/71461454/bf358c1c-c250-45a1-b03d-6dc3f2e4e162)
 <b>Figure 1:</b> Median magnitude-scaling relationships for active shallow-crustal events.